Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_marshal_jester_deputy_chance            0.5     // The chance that a jester will become a deputy. -1 to disable ttt_marshal_monster_deputy_chance           0.5     // The chance that a monster will become a deputy. -1 to disable ttt_marshal_announce_deputy                 1       // Whether a player being deputized will be announced to everyone ttt_marshal_badge_time                      8       // The amount of time (in seconds) the marshal's badge takes to use ttt_marshal_credits_starting                1       // The number of credits a marshal should start with
+ttt_marshal_jester_deputy_chance            0.5     // The chance that a jester will become a deputy. -1 to disable ttt_marshal_monster_deputy_chance           0.5     // The chance that a monster will become a deputy. -1 to disable ttt_marshal_announce_deputy                 1       // Whether a player being deputized will be announced to everyone ttt_marshal_prevent_deputy                  1       // Whether to only spawn the marshal when there isn't already a deputy or impersonator in the round ttt_marshal_badge_time                      8       // The amount of time (in seconds) the marshal's badge takes to use ttt_marshal_credits_starting                1       // The number of credits a marshal should start with